JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Multi Touch
 - When pressing on two notes/columns at the same time, both notes should play #DONE
 - Add feedback when a click is registered #DONE
+- Turn the fretboard maps into `FlatList` #DONE
-#### Bug - Sometimes long presses keep the button with low opacity and it will reset only on a new tap
+#### Bug - Sometimes quick taps keep the button stuck with low opacity and it will reset only on a new tap
-- Turn the fretboard maps into `FlatList`
 - Add it to the fretboard
+- After refactoring the fretboard to use flatlists when going into landscape mode it is upside down
+- Remove the nested virtualized list warning, perhaps convert the child flatlist to a normal view
+- After I removed the scrollview from the study page, the scaleslist do not get rendered

 ## Incorrect keys